Unlocking the scan to BIM process through 3D laser scanning for accurate BIM models

 - Quality assurance software to verify the accuracy of the BIM model against the scan data.

-- Point cloud registration and cleaning capabilities, aligning multiple scans with each other and removing noise or unwanted data.
+- Point cloud registration and cleaning capabilities, aligning multiple scans with one another and removing noise or unwanted data.

-- BIM authoring platforms with support for point cloud referencing and model creation.
+- BIM creation platforms with support for point cloud referencing and model creation.

 The human element is also important in the Scan to BIM workflow, with skilled professionals making countless interpretive decisions during point cloud conversion, especially when it comes to complex geometry, hidden elements, ambiguous features, etc. Making such decisions requires a high level of expertise and technical knowledge about the hardware and software in this field, along with a practical understanding of different construction methods or building systems.